ritwikmohanty/Backend-Development-Javascript/README.md

 # Backend Development with JavaScript - Workshop Repository

 Welcome to the comprehensive Backend Development workshop repository!
-This repo contains materials from a 2-day workshop (4 hours total) covering both the breadth of backend development concepts and hands-on depth with JavaScript/Node.js.
+This repo contains materials from a 2-day workshop (4 hours total) that I taught, covering both the breadth of backend development concepts and hands-on depth with JavaScript/Node.js.

 ## 📋 Workshop Overview